Top of main content

 The location

-When buying a property, it’s important to consider the location.
+When buying a property, consider the location.
 You should feel safe, comfortable and happy with the area you’ll be living in.

 You can find out a lot about a place online, but it’s also worth having a walk or drive around the area, especially at different times of the day, to see what it’s like.